 Q: How to Properly Clean a CamelBak

-A: There are two ways, each of which are fairly simple and straightforward.
+A: There are two ways, each of which is fairly simple and straightforward.
 We’ll cover both, the steps to achieve them, and why they work as well as they do.

 Baking Soda or Bleach Solution